What to Know About Bathroom Wall Waterproofing?

 You can use a bathroom without waterproofing the walls using the following methods:

-- Avoid overflowing the bathtub: Do not allow to overflow the bathtub area, as walls can seep the water.
+4. Avoid overflowing the bathtub: Do not allow to overflow the bathtub area, as walls can seep water.

-- Do quick cleanup: You can wipe down the wet surfaces when the water splashes on the wall.
+5. Do a quick cleanup: You can wipe down the wet surfaces when the water splashes on the wall.